Preeti Desai: Fashion Model

 Desai moved to Mumbai in 2008.
 Represented by ace photographer Atul Kasbekar at one of the leading Indian agencies Bling. she appeared on the cover of L'officiel magazine with super star Shahrukh Khan as her 1st assignment.
 That assignment was followed with: the Kingfisher Calendar 2008.
 Desai was also selected to be solely on the cover of the Kingfisher Calendar special edition.

 In the same year, Desai appeared on the October cover of Cosmopolitan magazine.

 for the 10 year anniversary special with a 3 magazine special featuring Priyanka Chopra Jonas and Deepika Padukone on the other 2 covers.

 Desai soon became a favourite in the Indian fashion industry and walked for many famous and high end designers at fashion weeks and graced the covers of many more magazines.
-Ranked in the top 50 of the Times 50 Most Desirable Women of 2011 and People Magazine’s most beautiful people., closed the show as a showstopper for designer Anita Dongre at Lakme Fashion Week in 2012, and featured in commercials for LG, Honda, Cadbury, Citibank and Nokia.
+Ranked in the top 50 of the Times 50 Most Desirable Women of 2011 and People Magazine's most beautiful people., closed the show as a showstopper for designer Anita Dongre at Lakme Fashion Week in 2012, and featured in commercials for LG, Honda, Cadbury, Citibank and Nokia.

 In October 2009, Desai was announced as the new face of the retail apparel company Provogue along with Indian actor Hrithik Roshan.
 Desai has also featured with Italian designer Leonardo Ferragamo of Salvatore Ferragamo for L'Officiel magazine and walked for fashion designer Christopher Kane in Fashion Week.

-Miss Great Britain and Philanthropy
+Miss Great Britain

 Miss Great Britain (2006)

 Desai was crowned Miss Cleveland and then went on to win Miss Great Britain in 2006.
 As a British Indian, she was the first woman of Indian heritage to win the title.
 She was crowned Miss Great Britain after the previous winner was disqualified and stripped of her title due to allegations of her involvement with one of the judges and her agreement to pose for Playboy magazine.
 The people of Great Britain through the Sun newspaper voted Desai to take over as the winner.

 Desai moved to London from the North East of England to carry out her role as ambassador of Miss Great Britain.

 Desai supported organisations like Mind and Carers Week, which took her to 10 Downing Street to have tea with then Prime Minister Gordon Brown to highlight the work of the charities, and to the Houses of Parliament to get MPs to team up with her in support of Carers Week.